bcgov/aries-oca-bundles/README.md

 The README.md file for the OCA Bundle **MUST** be present and **MUST** include begin with the information shown and described below.
-The formatting requirements are in place because the file is processed by a script that generates a list of all of the identifiers (`schemaId`s and `credDefId`s) and the OCA Bundles to which they are associated with.
+The formatting requirements are in place because the file is processed by a script that generates two lists of all of the identifiers (`schemaId`s and `credDefId`s) and the OCA Bundles to which they are associated with.
+The lists are in the files `ocbundles.json` and `ocabundleslist.json` in the root folder of the repository.

 ```text
 # <TITLE>